Feds execute second inmate in two days

 Since resuming federal executions this summer after a 17-year hiatus, the Trump administration has been rushing through executions.
 The administration has scheduled three more executions before presumptive President-elect Joseph R. Biden takes office in January.

-Lawyers for Bourgeois had asked the Supreme Court to halt his execution, saying it was unconstitutional because of his intellectual disability.
+Lawyers for Bourgeois had asked the Supreme Court to halt his execution saying it was unconstitutional because of his intellectual disability.
 The court rejected the request late Friday with Justices Sonia Sotomayor and Elena Kagan dissenting.

 The dissenting justices noted that tools for assessing an inmate’s mental capacity have changed since Bourgeois was convicted 17 years ago.